Things To Do

 How to reach Kragerø by plane.

-Located approximately 100 kilometers from Kragerø, serves both domestic and some international flights.
+Located approximately 100 km from Kragerø, this airport serves domestic flights and provides access to other parts of Norway.

 Walkability